 Highway 11

-This is an excerpt from my memoir, "Highway 11," that I am working on this summer.
-These pages provide an overview for the book.
+This is an excerpt from my memoir, "Highway 11," that I am editing for publication.
+These pages

 "Baby Dream Your Dream” from Sweet Charity.